temporalio/documentation/docs-src/clusters/how-to-set-up-sqlite-visibility-store.md

           serverName: ""
 ```

-SQLite (v3.31.0 and later) has Advanced Visiibility enabled by default.
+SQLite (v3.31.0 and later) has advanced Visibility enabled by default.

 **Database schema and setup**